 Rob: Most of my traveling these days revolves around the Disney Corporation.
-A few years ago, I managed to convince the family to go to Hawaii instead, but usually I end up somewhere where there is a Disney park.
+A few years ago, I managed to convince the family to go to Hawaii instead, but usually, I end up somewhere where there is a Disney park.
 I’m still hoping at some point to make it, like I said, to the Grand Canyon.
-It’s just one place I’ve wanted to go.
+It’s just one place I’ve wanted to go to.
 Washington D.C.
 I’m hoping to do at some point.
 I want to do all of the Civil War battlefields on the east coast.
 But yeah, I don’t know.
 Maybe Disney can build something in Virginia.

 Allegra: Okay.
 These are my favorite questions because I spend most of my time thinking about cooking or what I’m going to eat next.
 Do you enjoy cooking?

 Rob: I actually do most of our cooking, when we don’t eat out, but I don’t necessarily enjoy doing it.
 Actually, it’s not even I don’t enjoy doing it.
 I don’t enjoy cleaning up the mess, I think, is what it is.
-If I had maybe a sous-chef to cut stuff up for me and somebody to clean up the mess afterwards.
+If I had maybe a sous-chef to cut stuff up for me and somebody to clean up the mess afterward.

 Allegra: What’s your favorite thing to cook, or eat… either, or both?
 Maybe it’s the same thing.

 Rob: I’m big into steak.
 Like that a lot.
 A good rare steak is always nice, preferably a rib-eye or a New York steak.
 I don’t mind cooking that.
 It’s probably my favorite thing to eat.
 I’m big into sashimi.
 Then, I’m always down for a good burger, a good pizza.
 I’m into like basic American foods, I guess or Americanized versions of food.

 Allegra: That leads into my next question then.
 Favorite restaurants in your area?